 Today winemaker, Jason Driscoll, is at the helm.
-It was sort of destine that Jason and Mary come together.
-They both are natives of New Jersey, and both studies culinary arts, and now he is making his name in the Napa and Sonoma Valley.
+It was sort of destiny that Jason and Mary come together.
+They both are natives of New Jersey, and both studied culinary arts, and now he is making his name in the Napa and Sonoma Valley.

 Wines that Give Back